Ricinulei: Internal anatomy

-Biology
+Distribution

+Of the three living genera, Ricinoides inhabits tropical West Africa from The Gambia and Senegal, eastwards to the Congo and Gabon, Pseudocellus inhabits North and Central America from Panama to Southern Texas, as well as the Caribbean (including Cuba), while Cryptocellus ranges from Rondônia in western Brazil northwards to Honduras in Central America.

+Behavior and life history

 Ricinuleids inhabit the leaf litter of rainforest floors, as well as caves, where they search for prey with their elongate sensory second leg pair.
 Ricinulei feed on other small invertebrates, although details of their natural prey are sparse.
 Relatively little is known about their courtship and mating habits, but males have been observed using their modified third pair of legs to transfer a spermatophore to the female.
 The eggs are carried under the mother's hood, until the young hatch into six-legged larva, which later molt into their eight-legged adult forms.
 The six-legged larva is a feature they share with Acari (see Relationships).
 Despite the scarce number of studies about the biology of this group, recent studies have reported nocturnal habits, as well as novel behaviors for this group, which include interactions between individuals different than mating.
 Ricinuleids are often found in large congregations, the exact purpose of which is unknown.